 Electronic components are not exclusively manufactured as RoHS compliant.
 In other words, the ‘same’ electronic device can be assembled using either RoHS or non-RoHS compliant components.
 Further, mixing RoHS and non-RoHS components is also a risk as the final product must be compliant as a whole.

 Here are some methods that can help you reduce the risk of non-RoHS components being used to produce your electronic devices:

 1. Procure RoHS-compliant components directly from component suppliers and arrange delivery to the device manufacturer

 2. Instruct your supplier to only procure RoHS-compliant components

 3. Inform your supplier of upcoming RoHS component testing before shipment

-  4. Send an inspector to collect components and submit to a testing company
+4. Send an inspector to collect components and submit them to a testing company before assembly

-  before assembly

 Low Voltage Directive (LVD)

-  The LVD covers electrical safety of electrical equipment operating with an input

-  or output voltage between:
+The LVD covers the electrical safety of electrical equipment operating with an input or output voltage between:

-  Most importers are not capable to verify LVD compliance (e.g. compliance with

-  relevant EN and IEC electrical safety standards).
-Therefore, importers must

-  either request an LVD test report from suppliers or book third party LVD lab
+Most importers and manufacturers are not capable to verify LVD compliance (e.g. compliance with relevant EN and IEC electrical safety standards).
+Therefore, they must either request an LVD test report from suppliers or book third-party LVD lab testing.

-  testing.

-  An LVD test cost can vary widely depending on the types of electronic equipment

-  and testing required.
-In general, the cost starts at $300 and it can be

-  increased accordingly.
-We suggest that you should request a free quotation based

-  on your product type via testing companies.
+An LVD test cost can vary widely depending on the types of electronic equipment and testing required.
+In general, the cost starts at $300 and it can be increased accordingly.
+We suggest that you should request a free quotation based on your product type via testing companies.